SocraticKG: Knowledge Graph Construction via QA-Driven Fact Extraction: Results and Discussion

 The cases in Figures~\ref{fig:case_study} and \ref{fig:graph_viz} provide concrete examples of how SoKG's interrogative process resolves the structural deficiencies and information loss observed in alternative methods.

 Figure~\ref{fig:case_study} illustrates SoKG’s capacity to preserve logical coherence in complex participle phrases, such as \textit{facilitating cross-pollination}.
-While other approaches produce fragmented or oversimplified triples, SoKG articulates mediating concepts to ensure a cohesive causal chain: \textit{bees} $\rightarrow$ \textit{cross-pollination} $\rightarrow$ \textit{genetic diversity}.
+GraphRAG, relying on entity summarization, fails to capture the causal structure entirely, while Direct Extraction and KGGen fragment or simplify the relationship.
+In contrast, SoKG articulates the mediating concept to ensure a cohesive causal chain: \textit{bees} $\rightarrow$ \textit{cross-pollination} $\rightarrow$ \textit{genetic diversity}.

 Similarly, Figure~\ref{fig:graph_viz} demonstrates how SoKG resolves relational fragmentation in nested entity structures.
-Alternative methods often omit key nodes or overlook entities like \textit{the elderly}, whereas SoKG fully reconstructs the relational tree by identifying all key entities and linking them via precise predicates such as \textit{provide services to} and \textit{include}.
+GraphRAG isolates key entities as disconnected nodes, while KGGen introduces imprecise predicates such as \textit{make a difference}, losing the nested relational structure.
+SoKG fully reconstructs the relational tree by identifying all key entities and linking them via precise predicates such as \textit{provide services to} and \textit{include}.

-These examples demonstrate that QA-mediated semantic scaffolding, guided by 5W1H inquiry, systematically addresses both causal reconstruction and relational completeness, enabling more structured knowledge extraction.
+These examples demonstrate that QA-mediated semantic scaffolding, guided by 5W1H inquiry, systematically addresses both causal reconstruction and relational completeness.
+We further provide an qualitative analysis of failure cases in Appendix~\ref{sec:appendix_failure}, focusing on the QA mediation stage where the primary bottleneck lies.